About ‘value’

-That financial planning advice adds value is not challenged by those who engage the ongoing services of an experienced, qualified financial planner.
+The value that financial planning advice adds to clients is not challenged by those who engage our services.
+The ongoing services of an experienced, qualified financial planner irrefutably delivers measurable value.
 This truth has been verified in research published from time to time (and we have previously posted about their findings).

 “Free advice: it costs you nothing; and is worth the price” or so the old adage goes!

-Some of the elements of FoFA that readers will be aware of (and are likely to become a whole lot more aware of in the coming months) include:-
+Some of the elements of FoFA that readers will be aware of, include:-

 - Fee for advice/ fee for service;